 This frikadeller recipe was created to be more carb friendly and healthier than the typical Frikadeller.

 With only 0.7 grams of net carbs, 28.1 grams of healthy fat, and 21.1 grams of protein, the Fridadeller fit nicely into a low carb, gluten free, and keto diet.
 Another bonus - they are sugar free.

-You can find the full nutritional analysis at the bottom of the recipe card, but here are the most important numbers if you are following a low carb and ketogenic diet:
+You can find the full nutritional analysis at the bottom of the recipe card, but here are the most important numbers:

 28.1 g fat 0.7 g net carbs 21.1 g protein

 Here are some delicious ways to serve your Danish meatballs:

 Red Cabbage.
 My family always served a spiced red cabbage that was much like sauerkraut sweetened with some apples and sugar.
 Even though they seemed to love it I never quite took to it.
 Instead, I came up with my own recipe: Roasted red cabbage recipe with goat cheese and toasted walnuts 🙂 It's healthy AND really good!